VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against Kipu Quantum Solver

 \subsection{Higher-order unconstrained binary optimization}

 The benchmark consists of two types of problems: NP-complete 3-Satisfiability (3-SAT) and one-dimensional random spin glass with three-body interactions.
-These problems were selected to facilitate a direct comparison with the results of the Kipu Quantum solver BF-DCQO, which in part were obtained using digital quantum hardware - IBM FEZ quantum platform (the chain structure of these problems is particularly well suited to the topology of existing IBM quantum processors)~\cite{romero2024}.
+These problems were selected to facilitate a direct comparison with the results of the Kipu Quantum solver BF-DCQO, which in part were obtained using digital quantum hardware, the IBM Fez quantum platform.
+The chain structure of these problems is particularly well suited to the topology of existing IBM quantum processors~\cite{romero2024}.

-For examples of benchmark instances, as well as scripts that were used to generate them see the online repository \cite{repository}.

-Due to the fact that test instances were not provided in ~\cite{romero2024}, we generated our own benchmark set.
-In the case of instance of HUBO problems corresponding to a one-dimensional spin glass the cost function is equivalent to the Hamiltonian
+Because test instances were not provided in Ref.~\cite{romero2024}, we generated our own benchmark set.
+For HUBO instances corresponding to a one-dimensional spin glass, the cost function is equivalent to the Hamiltonian

 where the couplings $h_i, J_i, K_{i}$ are drawn randomly from a Gaussian distribution with zero mean and unit variance.

 The cost function corresponding to the weighted MAX 3-SAT problem is given by the Hamiltonian